MichaelCreel/KiloBuddy/README.md

 - Gemini has limited tokens on free API keys, so AI generation is limited
 - There are no included fallbacks if Gemini fails to respond
 - The app is unsuccessful sometimes because of AI inaccuracy
+- Users can chose to be notified of new pre-releases
+- A dashboard is included for text-based interaction

 ## License